 According to the United Nations, the United States now has the highest level of income inequality of all of the highly industrialized nations.
 In 1950, the ratio of the average executive’s paycheck to the average worker’s paycheck was about 30 to 1.
 Since the year 2000, that ratio has exploded to between 300 to 500 to one.

 Despite the financial crisis, the number of millionaires in the United States rose a whopping 16 percent to 7.8 million in 2009.
 Conversely, over 1.4 million Americans filed for personal bankruptcy in 2009, which represented a 32 percent increase over 2008.
+A lot of these people are probably wondering how long will a derogatory account stay on credit report for?
+Not every case is the same, which means further research may be required.
 Not only that, more Americans filed for bankruptcy in March 2010 than during any month since U.S. bankruptcy law was tightened in October 2005.
+It can be heartbreaking for hardworking individuals to declare bankruptcy, especially when the country has been going through its own financial problems.
+Americans who have had to file for bankruptcy should contact someone similar to these bankruptcy attorneys in Kentucky as they will be able to give you all of the help and support you may need during these difficult times.
+Any financial crisis can bring up a number of different problems so it is important that you seek the relevant help if you need it.

 The bottom 40 percent of income earners in the United States now collectively own less than 1 percent of the nation’s wealth.
 In the United States today, the wealthiest one percent of all Americans have a greater net worth than the bottom 90 percent combined.